 Abu Bakr told him: (Allah) wanted better for you.
 This is the Messenger of Allah (saw), so follow him.
 When you follow him you will enter with him into Islam.

-The Messenger (saw) said: I call you to worship Allah alone with no partner and to believe in me as his servant and Messenger; stop what you are doing of worshipping stones that don't hear, nor harm, nor see, nor benefit and they are aware not of whom worshipping them.
+The Messenger (saw) said: I call you to serve Allah alone with no partner and to believe in me as his servant and Messenger; stop what you are doing of serving stones, that do not hear, nor harm, nor see, nor benefit and are not aware of who serves them.

 Khalid (ra) said: I testify there is no god but Allah and you are the Messenger of Allah."
 (Ibn Kathir, as-Seera al-Nabawiyyah, Vol. 1, pp. 444-445, Ibn Kathir, al-Bidayah wa al-Nihayah, Vol. 3, p.
 32)